 The projection fibers are in the composition of the three legs of the cerebellum – the upper, middle and lower.
 The upper legs are way from the cerebellum to the midbrain, thalamus and caudate nucleus, as well as spinal mo of hectares to the cerebellum.
 The middle legs contain bridge-cerebellar fibers, or paths that carry information from the cores of the bridge.
 In the lower legs mo of the cerebellum are afferent, or ascending fibers from the spinal cord and from the brain stem.
 In addition, in the lower legs pass the descending, or efferent, pathways of the cerebellum to the vestibular nuclei of the brain stem.

-The principle of operation of the cerebellum is to receive a vast and formation, including the vestibular receptors myshe GOVERNMENTAL, tendon and joint receptors, skin receptors, photorecombination receptors and fonoretseptorov, as well as from large cortical neurons of the half- ry.
+The principle of operation of the cerebellum is to receive a vast and n formation, including the vestibular receptors myshe h GOVERNMENTAL, tendon and joint receptors, skin receptors, photorecombination e receptors and fonoretseptorov, as well as from large cortical neurons of the half- a ry.
 This information is processed in the cerebellar cortex and is transmitted to the I d ra cerebellum, which control the activity of the red nucleus, vestib in polar nuclei and the reticular formation.
 In addition, the information goes into the cerebral cortex, where it is used to compile accurate programs for performing complex movements.

 Three types of afferent information come to the cerebellum: